gabrielmcg/Docker-docs/ops/README.md

 <h2 class="title topictitle2" id="ariaid-title83">Backup and restore Docker persistent volumes</h2>

 <div class="body">

 <div class="section"><h3 class="title sectiontitle">Prerequisites</h3>

 <ul class="ul">
 <li class="li">VSphere clusters should have access to a datastore specifically for backups.
 This is a
-separate Virtual Volume created on the 3PAR StoreServ and presented to all the hosts in the vSphere cluster. </li>
+separate Virtual Volume created on the HPE 3PAR StoreServ and presented to all the hosts in the vSphere cluster. </li>

 <li class="li">Backup software must be available.
 HPE Recovery Manager Central and